cooklang/cooklang-rs/bindings/README.md

     struct Step {
         /// List of items that make up this step (text and references)
         items: Vec<Item>,
-        /// References to ingredients used in this step
+        /// Indices of ingredients used in this step
         ingredient_refs: Vec<u32>,
-        /// References to cookware used in this step
+        /// Indices of cookware used in this step
         cookware_refs: Vec<u32>,
-        /// References to timers used in this step
+        /// Indices of timers used in this step
         timer_refs: Vec<u32>,
     }